Definition of Myeloproliferative Disease

-Patients can develop easy bruising or thrombosis especially in essential thrombocythemia.
+Patients can develop easy bruising or thrombosis, especially in essential thrombocythemia.
 Due to the overload of uric acid from the breakdown of large numbers of peripheral blood cells, patients are at risk of developing gouty arthritis.
 However, the majority of the patients are asymptomatic and the diagnosis is usually incidental due to an abnormal blood count or peripheral blood smear.

-Physical examination can reveal certain signs in myeloproliferative disease that are not specific but can decrease the physician’s threshold to suspect the condition.
+A physical examination can reveal certain signs in myeloproliferative disease that are not specific but can decrease the physician’s threshold to suspect the condition.
 Pallor or plethora are common in patients with polycythemia vera.

 Diagnostic Work-up for Myeloproliferative Disease

-Laboratory investigations are the first diagnostic tests to be ordered in a patient suspected to have myeloproliferative disease.
+Laboratory investigations are the first diagnostic tests to be ordered in a patient suspected to have the myeloproliferative disease.